KingsleyChimezie/astra-theme-animated-sticky-navbar/README.md

 All the free Astra themes do not currently give you the option to have a sticky navigation bar.

 Initially, I wrote the code for this project to help me tackle this problem on the WordPress websites I build and/or built using an Astra theme.
-After doing some quick Googling, I noticed that there are not many of solutions like mine.
+After doing some quick Googling, I noticed that there are not many solutions like mine.
 That's why I decided to release my code as a project.
 For now, I think it's the best solution out there 😁.

 **I'm just adding the finishing touches to the project.
 The first release will be available soon.**